Offers

 ProductByMarket View Section

-The section description shows the offer count (e.g. 12 offer(s) generated for this product.).
-When no offers exist, a placeholder prompts the operator to run the cascade and the Auto-Generate Offers action.
+When no offers exist, an empty state prompts the operator to run the cascade and the Auto-Generate Offers action.

 Pricing Formula